hyperledger-archives/iroha/docs/iroha_whitepaper.md

 ### 2.2.
 Membership service

 Membership is provided in a decentralized way, on ledger.
 By default 2*f*+1 signatures are needed to confirm adding or removing nodes to the network.

+In future work, it is planned to add finer granularity permissions, similar to unix style permissions an membership groups.

 ### 2.3.
 Cryptography